rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 There's a bit of a situation here.
 Launchpads that are in what was the Soviet Union are listed twice apparently.
 Ideally, we'd like to consider the country as "USSR" if the launch was before it collapsed.
-We'll need to determine when our data first registers "Russia" or another ex-USSR country, determine that as the "collapse_date" of the union, and modify our sites dataset accordingly
+We'll need to determine when our data first registers "Russia" or another ex-USSR country, establish that as the "collapse_date" of the Soviet Union, and modify our sites dataset accordingly.

 ```python